Celtic Myth + Enchantment

 The same is true of learning the language.

 I will happily learn Irish, Scots Gaelic, Welsh or Manx words as they come up.
-I’m not fussing about masculine and feminine and verb tense; I don't suppose I'll ever be a fluent Gaelic speaker - but learning the small bit of Irish and Scottish Gaelic that I have so far has been a huge part of my connection process.
+I’m not fussing about masculine and feminine and verb tense; I don't suppose I'll ever be a fluent Irish or Gaelic speaker - but learning the small bit of Irish and Scottish Gaelic that I have so far has been a huge part of my connection process.

 The language does something really powerful to our brains in moving us towards understanding how our ancestors think and feel.